 - Use the discarded radish stems in vegetable broth.
 Don’t toss the thick stems!
 Use them in a food scrap vegetable broth for flavorful soup stocks.

-🌱 More recipes using non-traditional greens
+🌱 More recipes using radish leaves

 - Radish Greens Pesto Sauce

 - Radish Greens Pesto Pasta